 Another deceptive variant is the “poo shoe” scam, frequently encountered in India.
 Here, someone squirts animal poop on your shoe when you’re not looking.
 Upon noticing, they conveniently offer to help you find someone to clean your shoe, or they might attempt to do it themselves – all for an exorbitant fee.
 In some instances, this ploy may also serve as a cover for pickpocketing while you’re distracted by your soiled shoe.

-Regardless of the scenario, stay vigilant if you find yourself with an unexpected substance on your shoe.
+Regardless of the scenario, stay vigilant if you find an unexpected substance on your shoe.

 Attraction Closure Deception

 Allow me to share a cautionary tale – a scenario that unfolded before me, and I fell for it entirely!
-A friendly local approaches, informing you that the attraction you eagerly want to visit is closed, citing various reasons such as a religious ceremony or holiday.
-Subsequently, they guide you to an alternative attraction or shop, creating an environment where you feel pressured to make a purchase or pay a hefty entry fee.
+A friendly local approach informs you that the attraction you eagerly want to visit is closed, citing various reasons such as a religious ceremony or holiday.
+Subsequently, they guide you to an alternative attraction or shop, creating an environment where you feel pressured to purchase or pay a hefty entry fee.

-To steer clear of this trap, take charge by locating the main entrance or ticket counter and confirming the status yourself.
-It’s crucial to note that most attractions don’t close for lunch – they close for the entire day.
+To avoid this trap, locate the main entrance or ticket counter and confirm the status yourself.
+Notably, most attractions don’t close for lunch – they close for the entire day.
 For added assurance, research the opening hours in advance, as this information is readily available online.
 Learn from my experience – don’t fall into the same trap!

 The “Found” Ring

 A seemingly innocent person picks up a ring from the ground and inquires if you dropped it.
-Upon your denial, they closely examine the ring and reveal a mark, purportedly indicating it’s pure gold.
-Offering you a tempting deal, they suggest selling it to you at a favorable price.
+Upon your denial, they closely examine the ring, revealing a mark purportedly indicating pure gold.
+Offering you a tempting deal, they suggest selling it at a favorable price.
 In what appears to be a win-win situation, they make money, and you acquire what you believe to be resalable gold.
 The allure fades when, back home, you realize the ring is fake.

 This scam is prevalent in Europe, and vigilance is key.
 During a tour in Paris, one of my members nearly fell victim, but timely intervention sent the deceptive seller away.
 The safest approach is to refrain from buying the ring.
 If a deal seems too good to be true, it undoubtedly is.